 11. New York Aquarium

-On Friday afternoons, from 3pm to close, you can explore the New York Aquarium for free.
+On Friday afternoons, from 3:00 pm to close, you can explore the New York Aquarium for free.
 This on a pay what you wish scale, and donations are accepted.
+Double check the aquarium’s hours of operation, as they vary seasonally.

 12. New York Historical Society

 Another Friday freebie can be found at New York Historical Society.
-From 6-8pm, pay what you wish to gain access to a storied collection on NYC history.
+From 6:00 pm-9:00 pm, pay what you wish to gain access to a storied collection on NYC history.
+If you wish to visit a special exhibit during this time, paid entry may be required.

 13. Brooklyn Brewery Tour